Brick veneer may be the building material of choice these days, but do you know the signs of failing brickwork? Read on to find out…

 Are Brick Veneer Cracks a sign of serious issues?

 As is typical with any home over time, movement and settling of the building may cause some minor cracks to appear in brick veneer.
 When it comes to your home, there’s no such thing as overly cautious, so bringing in a trained eye to identify if a crack is serious or not is an excellent idea.
-Serious cracks can have serious consequences.
+Serious cracks can have serious consequences – including major damage to the veneer, or water penetration.

 Your building inspector will be looking at: